airswap/airswap-about/frequently-asked-questions.md

 ### Why Stake on AirSwap?

 AirSwap Tokens (AST) can be staked to participate in governance of the protocol.
 All are welcome to participate by proposing, discussing, and voting on proposals that move the project and community forward.
-Voters are rewarded with points based on the amount staked.
+Voters earn points based on the amount staked.
 Points can be used to claim a portion of the funds from the rewards pool.

 ### How do I stake on AirSwap?